Vernon Watkins: Bletchley Park and marriage

 Watkins met Gwen, who came from Harborne, Birmingham, at Bletchley Park, where he worked during the Second World War as a cryptographer, and she, as a member of the WAAF.
 They were both engaged in breaking the Luftwaffe AuKa tactical codes in Block F (A).
 Gwen was at first billeted at Stony Stratford but later moved to RAF Church Green at Bletchley.
 They were both Flight Sergeants and were stationed at Bletchley from June 1942 until May 1945.

 They were married at the church of St Bartholomew-the-Great, in London on 2 October 1944.
 The couple had five children.
+One of their grandchildren, Marley Watkins, is a professional footballer who has represented the Welsh national team.